China VAT Guide: Everything You Need To Know About China’s VAT System

 VAT taxpayer categories

-In China there are 2 categories of VAT taxpayers, based on their annual taxable income; general taxpayers and small-scale taxpayers.
+In China there are 2 categories of VAT taxpayers, based on their annual sales; general taxpayers and small-scale taxpayers.
 The threshold of general VAT taxpayers is now unified at RMB 5 million in annual sales (previously it varied across industries between RMB 500,000 and RMB 5 million).This means all companies with annual sales exceeding RMB 5 million will be a general taxpayer, companies below the threshold will be small-scale taxpayers.
 However, companies with an annual sales level below the threshold, can apply for general taxpayer status.

-The difference between general vat and small-scale taxpayers
+The difference between general VAT and small-scale taxpayers

 The key difference between general and small-scale taxpayers is that for small-scale taxpayers VAT is payable with 3% instead of the category specific VAT rate, and they are not able to deduct input VAT from output VAT.
 In the past, small-scale taxpayers were not able to issue any special fapiaos.
 Nowadays it is possible to either issue special fapiaos at the tax bureau or apply with the tax bureau to be able to issue special fapiaos by the company itself.
 However, in such a case the VAT rate will remain at 3%.